- Home

 3 |

 You can also choose a predefined template to create your AI agent quickly.
-Filter the AI agent type as Autonomous.
+You can filter the AI agent type as Autonomous.
 In this case, the fields on the Profile page autopopulate. |

 4 |